Last Updated on

 Opened in June 2015, the 136-room Envoy, a Boston Seaport Autograph Collection by Marriott Hotel, became an instant sensation.
 It’s easy to see why.
 Built from the ground up (as opposed to Marriott’s typical upscale Autograph Collection property carved from an existing historic building) next door to the Barking Crab – a popular Boston dive bar – and overlooking Boston Harbor, the Envoy amuses with whimsical décor and astounds with the latest in interactive high-tech accoutrements.

 Once a gritty, cargo ship, longshoremen section of Boston, the Seaport has been transformed into Silicon Waterway – a magnet for innovators and incubators, artists and techie brainiacs.
-ZipCar is headquartered here, General Electric is moving in, and lots of new hotels are going up.
+ZipCar is headquartered here, General Electric just moved in, and lots of new hotels are going up.
 You can feel the buzz, and it’s not from the jackhammers.

 Across the channel, in Boston’s Financial District, “people wear suits,” says a local in the know.
 “But here, just a few steps away across the water, people come to work in flip-flops.
 Incredibly, just a few yards away, it can be so different.”
 And being on the water has great advantages, besides the view.
 You can take a Water Taxi to the Envoy Hotel dock straight from Logan Airport.